reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   int applyAsInt(T t, U u);
 }
 ```

-The int-producing primitive specialization for `BiFunction` is a functional interface that contains a single abstract method called `applyAsInt()`, which takes two input parameters of type `Object` and returns an `int`.
+The int-producing primitive specialization for `BiFunction` is a functional interface that contains a single abstract method called `applyAsInt()`, which takes two input parameters of type `Object` and returns a `int`.

 Let's discover how to use `ToIntBiFunction`:

 ```java
 @Test
 void toIntBiFunction() {